Basic Concepts

 - Tracks execution status and results

-Task Lifecycle
+Job Lifecycle

-Task Creation
+Job Creation

 Memory System

-PilottAI includes a sophisticated memory system that:
+PilottAI includes a sophisticated memory system that:- Stores job execution history

 - Maintains agent context